mmesh/docs/docs/platform/concepts/overview.md

 ---
-title: Concepts
+title: "Concepts"
-description: Learn about the concepts, components and abstractions of mmesh to get a high-level understanding of the platform.
+description: "Learn about the concepts, components and abstractions of mmesh to get a high-level understanding of the platform."
 ---

 # Concepts